 You can make any size warmers you like, from hand warmers that fit in your pockets, to large warmers that will cover your lap.

 Measure and cut your fabric.
 Your piece should be a little bit larger than twice the size that you want your finished warmer to be.
+I like using two layers so that there is a slightly thicker layer of fabric.

 Fold your fabric in half.